Contact homology and virtual fundamental cycles: Moduli spaces of pseudo-holomorphic curves

-We begin by introducing collections $\SSS_\I$, $\SSS_\II$, $\SSS_\III$, $\SSS_\IV$ of labelled trees which we will use to index the strata of the compactified moduli spaces of pseudo-holomorphic curves.
-A labelled tree describes the ``combinatorial type'' of a pseudo-holomorphic curve: the tree is the dual graph of the domain, and it is labeled with the homotopy class and asymptotics of the map.
+We begin by introducing, for any datum $\D$ from any of Setups \ref{setupI}--\ref{setupIV}, a collection $\SSS=\SSS(\D)$ of labeled trees which index the strata of the compactified moduli spaces of pseudo-holomorphic curves (which of Setups \ref{setupI}--\ref{setupIV} is being considered is often indicated with a subscript, as in $\SSS_\I$, $\SSS_\II$, etc.).
+A labeled tree describes the ``combinatorial type'' of a pseudo-holomorphic curve: the tree is (almost) the dual graph of the domain, and it is labeled with the homotopy class and asymptotics of the map.

 Gluing pseudo-holomorphic curves corresponds to contracting a subset of the edges of a tree and updating the labels accordingly.
-We regard $\SSS_\I$, $\SSS_\II$, $\SSS_\III$, $\SSS_\IV$ as categories, with such edge contractions as morphisms.
-Morphisms of labelled trees then correspond to inclusions of (closed) strata in compactified moduli spaces.
+We regard these collections $\SSS$ as categories, with such edge contractions as morphisms.
+Morphisms of labeled trees will induce maps of compactified moduli spaces.

-The categories $\SSS_\I$, $\SSS_\II$, $\SSS_\III$, $\SSS_\IV$ carry some additional (vaguely monoidal) structure, corresponding to the fact that boundary strata in compactified moduli spaces can be expressed as products of other ``smaller'' moduli spaces.
+The categories $\SSS$ carry some additional (vaguely monoidal) structure, corresponding to the fact that boundary strata in compactified moduli spaces can be expressed as products of other ``smaller'' moduli spaces.
 The relevant operation on trees is that of ``concatenation'', where we take some collection of trees and identify some pairs of input/output edges with matching labels to produce a new tree.

-\begin{definition}[Tree] A \emph{tree} shall mean a finite directed tree, allowing ``half edges'' (i.e.\ edges with missing source or missing sink), in which every vertex has a unique incoming edge (see Figure \ref{treefig}).
-We denote by $(V(T),E(T))$ the sets of vertices and edges of a tree $T$.
-An incoming half edge is called an \emph{input edge}, an outgoing half edge is called an \emph{output edge}, and full edges are called \emph{interior edges}.
-We write $E(T)=E^\mathrm{int}(T)\sqcup E^+(T)\sqcup E^-(T)$ for the partition into interior, input, and output edges (respectively), and we let $E^\pm(T):=E^+(T)\sqcup E^-(T)$.
-For a vertex $v\in V(T)$, we denote by $e^+(v)\in E(T)$ the unique incoming edge at $v$, and we denote by $\{e^-(v)\in E(T)\}$ the outgoing edges at $v$.

-A \emph{contraction} of trees $T\to T'$ shall mean a map obtained by contracting some collection of interior edges of $T$ (see Figure \ref{treecontractionfig}).
-Every tree has a unique maximal contraction, namely contracting all interior edges. \end{definition}